Jeremy P Mallari

-Dr. Mallari earned bachelor degrees in Biology and Biochemistry from San Francisco State University in 2000 and 2002.
-He completed his PhD in Chemistry and Chemical Biology at UC San Francisco in 2008, and subsequently trained as an HHMI postdoctoral research associate at Washington University in St. Louis.
+Dr. Mallari earned bachelor's degrees in Biology and Biochemistry from San Francisco State University in 2000 and 2002.
+He completed his PhD in Chemistry and Chemical Biology at UC San Francisco in 2008; here his research focused on the synthesis and evaluation of anti-trypanosomal compounds.
+He subsequently trained in cell biology as an HHMI postdoctoral research associate at Washington University in St. Louis.

 Research and Teaching Interests

-Dr. Mallari’s research focuses on understanding protease biology in the malaria parasite, Plasmodium falciparum.
-His lab is currently focused on understanding two parasite metalloproteases called falcilysin and neurolysin.
-Although both of these enzymes are required by the parasite to infect and replicate in the human host, their biological roles are not well understood.
-Dr. Mallari’s lab utilizes a wide range of approaches to study the functions of these proteases, including organic synthesis, biochemistry, and molecular biology.
-His lab is currently working to design, synthesize, and evaluate selective small molecule inhibitors against falcilysin and neurolysin.
-This will provide valuable chemical tools for studying the basic biology of these proteases and will help to evaluate their potential as targets for anti-malarial chemotherapy.
+Dr. Mallari’s current research focuses on protease biology in the malaria parasite, Plasmodium falciparum.
+His laboratory is focused on understanding falcilysin and neurolysin, two parasite metalloproteases expressed during human infection.
+His group is working to design, synthesize, and evaluate selective small molecule inhibitors against these proteases in order to generate chemical tools to study the biology of these proteases and evaluate their potential as targets for anti-malarial chemotherapy.